On the 4d/3d/2d view of the SCFT/VOA correspondence: Relation to 2d

 \subsection{Abstract generalities}

 Let us explain a few general properties of the interval reduction first.

 \paragraph{VOA extension.} Line operators stretched between the two boundaries, $H_\varepsilon$ and $B$, create modules for the boundary VOA $V$.
-In the 2d limit, the interval shrinks to a point, and lines become point-like insertions, see Figure \ref{fig:line}: \\ If they are mutually local with the vertex operators in $V$, they may extend it to a larger VOA $V_B$.
-In \cite{Dedushenko:2023kng,Alekseev:2022gnr} a similar interval reduction with holomorphic boundary conditions on both ends was studied, in which case the product $V_L\otimes V_R$ of the two boundary VOAs was extended by their bimodules, see also \cite{}.
+In the 2d limit, the interval shrinks to a point, and lines become point-like insertions, see Figure \ref{fig:line}:

+If these new insertions are mutually local with the vertex operators in $V$, they may extend it to a larger VOA $V_B$.
+In \cite{Dedushenko:2023kng,Alekseev:2022gnr} a similar interval reduction with holomorphic boundary conditions on both ends was studied, in which case the product $V_L\otimes V_R$ of the two boundary VOAs was extended by their bimodules.
 Here we have a simpler setup, with only one holomorphic boundary supporting $V$, leading to the extensions of $V$ itself.

-The category of lines or $V$-modules determines the available extensions, but the choice of extension is determined by the boundary condition $B$, hence the name $V_B$ for the extended VOA.
-The bulk lines are compatible with $B$, however, some of them may be killed by terminating on $B$.
-For example, in 3d $\cN=2$ gauge theories, the Wilson line stretched across the interval is written in terms of the complexified gauge field $\cA_y=A_y+i\sigma$, where $\sigma$ is the real adjoint scalar.
+The category of lines or $V$-modules determines the available extensions, but the choice of extension is determined by the boundary condition $B$, hence we use the notation $V_B$ for the extended VOA:

+The bulk lines are compatible with $B$, however, some of them may be killed in the 3d limit by terminating on $B$.
+For example, in 3d $\cN=2$ gauge theories, the Wilson line stretched across the interval is written in terms of the complexified gauge field $\cA_y=A_y+i\sigma$, where $\sigma$ is the real adjoint scalar, and $y$ is the interval coordinate.
 At the $(0,2)$ Neumann boundary, $\sigma$ vanishes and $A_y$ may be set to $0$ by a gauge transformation.
-Thus Wilson lines ending at such a boundary are killed off.
+Thus Wilson lines with one end at such a boundary are killed in the 3d limit.

 The VOA $V_B$ is the chiral algebra of the effective 2d $\cN=(0,2)$ theory obtained from the interval reduction.
-Thus if such a 2d $\cN=(0,2)$ description is available, we may study $V_B$ using the two-dimensional techniques \cite{}.
+If such a 2d $\cN=(0,2)$ description is available, we may study $V_B$ using the two-dimensional techniques \cite{Melnikov:2019tpl,Witten:1993jg,Silverstein:1994ih,Witten:2005px,Melnikov:2009nh,Dedushenko:2015opz,Bertolini:2021hal}.
 Under favorable conditions, we may even hope that $V_B$ coincides with $V$.
+For example, when $V$ is one of the non-unitary $(2,2n+3)$ Virasoro minimal models feature earlier, it does not admit extensions by simple modules, so one expects $V_B = V$ in such cases\footnote{Note, however, that the $(2,p)$ minimal models admit logarithmic extensions \cite{Mathieu:2007ae}, hinting at the possibility of interesting phenomena.}.
+At the same time, $(p,q)$ minimal models with $p>2$ admit simple currents and can be extendable \cite{Mathieu:2007fx} (either as VOAs, super-VOAs, or their further generalizations).